 Read More : Wahoo Elemnt vs Bolt vs Roam – Which One to Get?

 Shimano Shadow Technology

-The Shadow technology has been a mainstay in Shimano's mountain bike groupsets (Deore onwards) for a long time.
-Only recently did Shimano finally made it available to the road groupsets, both electronic and mechnical.
+The Shadow technology has been a mainstay in Shimano’s mountain bike groupsets (Deore onwards) for a long time.
+Only recently did Shimano finally make it available to the road groupsets, both electronic and mechanical.

-With Shadow Technology, the derailleur body is now positioned directly below the cassette rather than outward, to its right irregardless of whether it's in a high or low gear.
+With Shadow Technology, the derailleur body is now positioned directly below the cassette rather than outward, to its right regardless of whether it’s in high or low gear.

 Here’s what Shimano says about the Shadow Technology.